-Craving amazing soup dumplings in LA?
+Craving amazing soup dumplings?
 Northern Café in Westwood has the best dumplings around.
 A casual Chinese place best for lunch or an early dinner, I promise you will not regret making a trip here.
-It is so delicious!

 Check out Botega Louie if you’re in Downtown Los Angeles.
 The entrées are delectable and the pastries are so adorable!
 Botega Louie is great for lunch or a small pastry to go.
 You will probably want to make a reservation, since it can get crowded with people who work downtown.

 Kitchen 24 is a fun spot for breakfast with a little bit of people watching in West Hollywood.
 They have a cute and colorful outdoor seating area where you can watch the boys of WeHo stroll the sidewalks.

 The Abbey & Chapel

 Most of the time, they use two different entrances.
 There are times however, that I have visited while have the internal gate between them opened.
 It seems it depends how crowded things get.